gsobell/baduk-fortune/README.md

 List was scrubbed for uniformity, brevity, and duplicates.
 Proverbs that needed further context were selectively excluded.
-I tried not to include any "rude" or "crude" items from the above lists, please let me know if you find one.
+Any "rude" or "crude" items from the above lists were excluded, please open an issue if you find one.